Waukesha Tree Trimming Experts Branch Out

 Why Hire A Professional Tree Trimmer When You Can Do It Yourself?

-Many Milwaukee homeowners and business owners are on a tight budget and just don’t want to spend money to have a few branches trimmed.
+Many Milwaukee area homeowners and business owners are on a tight budget and just don’t want to spend extra money to have a few branches trimmed.
 We get it.
 Money doesn’t grow on trees.
-But when it comes to trimming heavy branches, or cutting off dead limbs, there are good reasons to hire a professional.
-Here are just a few:
+But when it comes to trimming heavy branches or cutting off dead limbs, it is always safest to hire a professional.
+Our certified arborists safe tree trimming has several advantages over DIY cutting:

-It’s one thing to use a chainsaw or a handsaw on the ground, but when you’re twenty feet up in the air the potential for serious injury goes up dramatically.
+It’s one thing to use a chainsaw or a handsaw to prune from the ground, it’s another when you’re twenty feet up in the air.
+The potential for serious injury goes up dramatically the higher you go.
 Not only do you have the possibility of a cut limb falling on you or someone below, there’s also the potential for the saw to buck and hit you or a helper.
 And if that’s not enough to make you think twice, consider the risk of falling with a chainsaw or a handsaw in your hand.
+Accidental amputations are unfortunately common injuries from tree cutting.

 It’s not easy to know just where a tree branch is going to fall, especially when it’s rarely ever a straight shot to the ground.
 Besides the risk of a falling branch damaging other branches below it as it falls to the ground, there’s also the risk of falling where you don’t expect it to fall—like on a roof, a car or, worse yet, a person.
 Even branches that are only a few inches in diameter can be tricky to cut, sometimes unexpectedly springing back toward the person cutting.